eiriklv/express-basic-app/README.md

 #### Introduction:
 This project will give you a scaffolding/boilerplate of the [node](http://www.nodejs.org/)/[express](http://www.expressjs.com/) stack.
 It uses [mongodb](http://www.mongodb.org/) for database models and [redis](http://www.redis.io/) for session storage.
 Fork at will! :)

+##### Edit: This branch introduces a demo application with react as well as the ones with handlebars

 ![express basic application](http://s29.postimg.org/osrdfy24n/preview.png "Express Basic Application")

 #### Built with: